yhz0/xivdrummer/readme.md

 ## Overview

 XIVDrummer is a Python utility designed for Final Fantasy XIV players and music enthusiasts.
-It specializes in splitting a MIDI drum track into three distinct tracks: bass drum, snare, and cymbal.
+It specializes in splitting a MIDI drum track into three distinct tracks: bass drum, snare drum, and cymbal.

 ## Installation